 Before moving in, complete building department final inspection, fire marshal approval, airport management walkthrough, utility service activation, and insurance coverage confirmation.

 Document the completed construction thoroughly with photographs.
-These prove valuable for insurance claims and future refinancing.
+These prove valuable for insurance claims and future refinancing needs.

 Ongoing Maintenance